MrRustenLine/FLXCodingTest/README.md

 ### Safe assumptions to make
 You will not have to consider unexpected situations such as empty values, computers with multiple users or computers that are both desktops and laptops.

-**My comments:**
+# My comments:**

-- I used Visual Studio 2022 Community Edition, .NET Framework 6.0.
+I used Visual Studio 2022 Community Edition, .NET Framework 6.0.

-- 3 NUnit tests are included.
+3 NUnit tests are included.

-- The app does not check all the possible situations that may go wrong.
+The app does not check all the possible situations that may go wrong.

-- Deployment instructions are out of scope but could be provided upon request.
+Deployment instructions are out of scope but could be provided upon request.

+Finally, did I get the job?
+I accepted a job offer from another vendor while this company was mulling over my code sample.